GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani2d.rst

 ------------------

 *table*
-    The file describing cross-sectional polygons of one or more bodies.
+    One or more ASCII files describing cross-sectional polygons of one or more bodies.
 Polygons will be automatically closed if not already closed, and repeated vertices will be eliminated.
 The segment header for each body will be examined for a density parameter in kg/m^3; see **-D** for overriding this value.
+If no *table* is given then we read standard input.

 Optional Arguments
 ------------------